Instant Pot Corn

 All you need to make this easy corn recipe are the following ingredients.

-• 6 ears of corn.
+• 6 ears of sweet corn.
 If you have a larger Instant Pot you may be able to fit more cobs into the Instant Pot.
-Do not let the corn exceed past the "Fill" line on the Instant Pot.
+Do not let the corn exceed the "Fill" line on the Instant Pot.

 • Water.
-To steam the corn in.
+To steam the corn.

 How To Make Instant Pot Corn on the Cob